wrw450/conan-package-binary-example/README.md

 A big thanks to @memsharded and @drodri for their help.
 # Changes
 The build.py file was modified to support Conan 1.51.3.
 Removal of the mypkg directory and handling export and packaging all in one command.
 My modifications are Linux specific.
+# Use
+Run python3 build.py in the root directory of this project